 AMD Ryzen 5 Processors for Budget Gaming PC

 Ryzen 5 1600X is the fastest and top of the line AMD Ryzen 5 processor.
-It is a 6-core or hexa-core processor that has clock speed of 3.6 GHz (4.0 GHz Precision Turbo) and comes with 16MB cache.
-The processor also come with XFR or Extended Frequency Range feature which increases the processor speed to further up to 100 MHz beyond Turbo / Boost depending on how good the cooling is.
+It is a 6-core or Hexa-core processor that has clock speed of 3.6 GHz (4.0 GHz Precision Turbo) and comes with 16MB cache.
+The processor also comes with XFR or Extended Frequency Range feature which increases the processor speed to further up to 100 MHz beyond Turbo / Boost depending on how good the cooling is.

-This is a high-end performance processor and is a direct competitor of Intel Core i5 7600K Kaby Lake processor.
-Core i5 7600K do lacks in specifications to Ryzen 5 1600X and you will certainly see better performance from 1600X in multithreaded applications and high-end games.
+This is a high-end performance processor and is a direct competitor of the Intel Core i5 7600K Kaby Lake processor.
+Core i5 7600K does lack in specifications to Ryzen 5 1600X and you will certainly see better performance from 1600X in multithreaded applications and high-end games.
 Both processors are priced almost equally with Ryzen 1600X at around $249 and Core i5 7600K at $242.
 The processor does not come with any cooler and you have to buy a good CPU cooler for it.
 I recommend Water / Liquid Cooler for it.